qossmic/deptrac/README.md

 In the example above we defined 3 different layers (controller, repository and service).
 Deptrac gives architects the power to define what kind of layers exists.

-it's totally fine to define multiple depfiles (views of the architecure) for different purposes.
 Typically usecases are:

 - caring about layers in different architectures (tier, hexagonal, ddd, ...)